teambit/docs/docs/whybit/for-teams.md

 Bit provides enhanced discoverability for the components you share.
 It's designed to help developers quickly find and choose the components they need through a universal hub with a rich, visual and interactive experience:

-**Visual component collections with example previews**
+**Visual component scopes with example previews**

-When you share the components from the library they are organized in a visual collection with preview examples [example](https://bit.dev/grommet/grommet).
-Developers can explore this collection with their eyes and find the components they need and like to use.
+When you share the components from the library they are organized in a visual scope with preview examples [example](https://bit.dev/grommet/grommet).
+Developers can explore this scope with their eyes and find the components they need and like to use.

 **Designated component search**

-Bit's search is designed and built for code components, so you can use it to quickly find components in the collection or in the community.
+Bit's search is designed and built for code components, so you can use it to quickly find components in the scope or in the community.
 The search factors in much more than just text, it factors in context and functionality to help developers find and choose components.

 **Interactive playground for every component**